janpstrunn/dotfiles/README.md

   <p>Footage from NixOS.
 Featuring: Fastfetch, Neovim, Ranger, Cmatrix, Fuzzel, Hyprland and Waybar</p>
 </div>

-The theme can be found in this directory, or in the official theme repository: [janpstrunn/elegantvagrant](https://github.com/janpstrunn/elegantvagrant)
+The theme can be found in this repository, as a production example, or in the official theme repository: [janpstrunn/elegantvagrant](https://github.com/janpstrunn/elegantvagrant)

 ## Tools